Are we so distracted by social media that we have forgotten about “the media” in our marketing efforts?

 - When appropriate, mention previous coverage from news sources in the initial email.
 As mentioned, reporters want ‘seasoned’ contributors.

 - Handwrite a ‘thank you’ card and mail it to the reporter.
 In the ‘digital’ age, snail mail is ‘purple,’ and usually requires more time and effort.
+If they don’t like mail, then handwrite it anyway, scan it and email them.
+Again, just being purple.

 - Mention the reporter’s ‘audience,’ and how your information will help deliver valuable news.

 - Be unique but not off topic.
 Don’t use obscure or outlandish information to seem interesting.
 If it’s too far out there, you’ll appear strange rather than intriguing.
+You want to be a purple cow, not the alien coming to abduct livestock.

 - Don’t sound like a press release that sucks.
 Some are so boring, with a ‘look how great we are’ sentiment.
 EVERY company wants press but not all know how to intrigue the masses.